MattBillock/mattbillock.github.io/README.md

 # When and Where

-The Windy City Brass Academy's inaugural session will take place on June 29, 2024, at Mundelein High School - 1350 W Hawley Street, Mundelein, IL 60060
+The Windy City Brass Academy's second session will take place on January 4, 2025, at the College of DuPage - 425 Fawell Blvd, Glen Ellyn, IL 60137.

 # Secure your spot!